FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 26th January 2015.md

 Circular Fin 15/2014 provided information in relation to property valuation

-bands for each local authority area from the Revenue Commission.--- **10**
+bands for each local authority area from the Revenue Commission.
+---
+**10**

 **Bands €**